 Another benefit of QCDs is that they help you meet your required minimum distribution without increasing your tax bill.
 Once you reach the age for your RMDs, you must withdraw a certain amount from your retirement accounts each year.
 If you do not need that money for living expenses, a QCD allows you to direct it to a qualified charity instead.
 This allows you to satisfy your RMD while supporting a cause you care about at the same time.

 With QCDs, you can use your retirement savings for philanthropy without affecting your cash flow.
-Instead of writing checks or liquidating other investments, you can allocate funds from pre-tax accounts that might otherwise trigger future tax liability.
+Instead of writing checks or liquidating other investments, you can allocate funds from IRA that might otherwise trigger future tax liability.
 This enables you to give larger gifts in a financially sustainable manner while ensuring your after-tax savings remain available for personal needs or your emergency fund.

 Finally, QCDs can be part of your long-term legacy plan.
 Making direct charitable gifts from your IRA allows you to see the results of your giving during your lifetime while reducing the amount left in taxable accounts for heirs.
 For retirees who want to blend charitable goals with financial planning, QCDs are a simple and effective way to satisfy both priorities.